thomasio101/switchboard/README.md

 # switchboard
-A configuration injection library for NodeJS.
+A query validation and configuration injection library for NodeJS.